evgaster/GettingAndCleaningDataCourseProject/CodeBook.md

 1. Activity
 2. Subject
-3. 86 columns named like meanOf...
+3. 86 columns named like meanOf. ...

 The values of Activity come from the domein: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.